Creating derivatives

 The only changes required to keep in mind for pushing images:

-accordingly.
-Those are used respectively for an image used for cache, and for the final image reference.Those are not required for building - you can disable image push (--push
+DOCKER_PASSWORD and DOCKER_USERNAME as Github secrets, which are needed to push the resulting container images from the pipeline.Makefile’s REPO_CACHE and FINAL_REPO accordingly.
+Those are used respectively for an image used for cache, and for the final image reference.Those are not required for building - you can disable image push (--push) from the Makefile or just by specifying e.g. BUILD_ARGS=--pull when calling the make targets.

 cOS has a container image which can be used to build cOS locally in order to generate the cOS packages and the cOS iso from your checkout.